‘Teen Mom 2’ Star Jenelle Evans Showcases Body In Scalloped Bikini From Walmart

 The next clip showed Jenelle on the same yellow raft that her son was seen lounging on in the prior video.
 She was lip-syncing along to music again as she floated around the pool and worked on her tan.
 It looked to be a gorgeous day, and sunlight was spilling over her figure.
 Jenelle covered her eyes with a pair of chic silver-rimmed aviators that boasted brown lenses.
 She pointed to the camera while she sang along to the lyrics and gave a glimpse of her tatted arms.
 In the pool shots, she wore her brunette tresses slicked back in a high bun.

-Jenelle showed off her figure in a scalloped bikini top that possessed an orange hue.
-The fabric appeared to be textured with small dots and also had thick straps.
-Its trim was surrounded with scalloped edges and gave the piece a flirty vibe.
+Jenelle showed off her figure in a bikini top with thick straps and that possessed an orange hue.
+The fabric appeared to be textured.
+The trim was surrounded with scalloped edges that gave the piece a flirty vibe.
 The video also showcased a teasing glimpse of her abs while its scooping neckline flaunted her ample bust.

-She proved she is a fun mom while rocking out to Megan Three Stallion’s “Savage,” which was playing TikTok style before she jumped into the pool with her son.
-After taking the plunge, the reality star took the opportunity to share with fans a few more details about her swimwear.
+She proved she is a fun mom while rocking out to Megan Thee Stallion’s “Savage,” which was playing TikTok-style before she jumped into the pool with her son.
+After taking the plunge, the reality star shared a few more details about her swimwear with her fans.

 “So I’m getting a lot of DM’s right now.
 Where did you get that bathing suit?” the reality star shared with fans.
 “Walmart, baby!
 Just Walmart.
 I was walking past it, wanted it.
 Size medium.
 Love it, isn’t it cute?”

-In that particular clip, Jenelle wore her long, brunette tresses down and unstyled with a few natural curls added some volume to its body.
-She appeared to be makeup-free for her day at the pool and let her natural beauty shine through.
-The remainder of her stories for that day included a few different clips from different TikTok accounts.
+In that particular clip, Jenelle wore her long, brunette tresses down, with a few natural curls to add some volume.
+She appeared to be makeup-free for her day at the pool, letting her natural beauty shine through.
+The remainder of her stories for that day included a few clips from different TikTok accounts.